jetsonhacks/rootOnNVMe/README.md

 This procedure should be done on a fresh install of the SD card using JetPack 4.3+.
 Install the SSD into the M.2 Key M slot of the Jetson, and format it gpt, ext4, and setup a partition (p1).
 The AGX Xavier uses eMMC, the Xavier NX uses a SD card in the boot sequence.

-Next, copy the rootfs of the eMMC/SD card to the SSD (nvme/usb)
+Next, copy the rootfs of the eMMC/SD card to the device (nvme/usb)
 ```
 $ ./copy-rootfs-ssd.sh <usb|nvme>
 ```

 Then, setup the service.
-This will copy the .service file to the correct location, and install a startup script to set the rootfs to the SSD.
+This will copy the .service file to the correct location, and install a startup script to set the rootfs to the device.
 ```
-$ ./setup-service.sh
+$ ./setup-service.sh <usb|nvme>
 ```

 After setting up the service, reboot for the changes to take effect.